 The challenge of digital transformation

-Finally, it’s important to understand that digital transformation is difficult.
+Finally, it’s essential to understand that digital transformation is complex.
 While technology adoption is inevitable, it doesn’t always translate into transformed business processes.
-The latter requires ongoing improvements across a variety of domains: talent acquisition, workforce culture, business requirements, and the market landscape, among others.
+The latter requires ongoing improvements across various domains: talent acquisition, workforce culture, business requirements, and the market landscape, among others.

-Organizations successful at digital transformation are able to align their initiatives of adopting digital technologies with the business value of automating IT processes and operations.
+Organizations successful at digital transformation align their initiatives of adopting digital technologies with the business value of automating IT processes and operations.